NextechSystems/selectapidocspub/source_r4/includes/_patient.md

 #### Retrieve Provenance with document references
 The `_revinclude` parameter allows support for including Provenance references that match the returned document references.
+This value must be `Provenance:target`, otherwise the request will result in an error.
 These will be in additional bundle entry components, which have a `Provenance.Target` entry that identifies the relative link to the document reference

 #### Example: Get the history document with ID 7741